 5. Boxer

-The Boxer is a high energy and athletic breed that is also known for its loyalty and protective instincts.
+The Boxer is a high energy and athletic breed that is also known for its loyalty and as natural guard dogs.
 Standing at a height of up to 25 inches and weighing 60-85 pounds, the Boxer makes a great guard dog for those who want a medium sized pet.
 This breed is known for their courage and fearlessness, making them well equipped to protect their owners from any potential danger.
 Boxers have a strong and muscular body, which gives them the strength and agility to protect their owners.
 They are also very alert and always on the lookout for any potential danger.
 Additionally, their short, smooth coats are easy to maintain and clean, making them a great choice for pet owners who want a low-maintenance dog.

 6. German Shepherd Dog

-German Shepherds are well known for their versatility and adaptability, making them suitable for a variety of roles, including as watch dogs.
+German Shepherds are well known for their versatility and adaptability, making them suitable for a variety of roles, including as watch dogs and police dogs.
 Their natural instincts for protection, combined with their strong sense of loyalty, make them an excellent choice for families and individuals who are looking for a trustworthy and dependable companion.
 In addition to their ability to deter intruders, German Shepherds are also known for their strong sense of smell and hearing, which allows them to detect potential threats before they become a danger to their owners.
 Furthermore, they are highly intelligent and trainable, which makes it easy for owners to teach them specific watch dog behaviors, such as barking on command when someone approaches their property.
 Despite their size and strength, (65-90 pounds) German Shepherds are also known for their gentle and affectionate nature, making them great family pets in addition to their role as watch dogs.
 With proper training and socialization, German Shepherds can be a valuable and dependable addition to any household.

 7. German Shorthaired Pointer